jamesma100/jamesma100.github.io/_posts/2024-09-28-implementing-backpropogation.md

 ---
 layout: post
-title: "Backpropogation from scratch: Part II"
+title: "Simple backpropogation in Python and numpy"
 ---
-In our previous post, we introduced backpropogation as a means for efficiently training neural networks.
+In our [previous post](/2024/deriving-backpropogation/), we introduced backpropogation as a means for efficiently training neural networks.
 Here we'll attempt to implement a simple Python framework to train a fully-connected neural network given some training data and a description of the network architecture.
 The goal here is _not_ to give a primer on neural networks and how to best design them.
-Rather, we will focus on the training process via the backpropogation we derived last time.
+Rather, we will focus on the training process via the backpropogation algorithm we derived last time.

 Once again, for learning purposes, we won't be using pytorch and friends.
 We will use only Python and numpy (for its support for matrices).